Cathedral of St. Matthew the Apostle: Historic events

 The first notable funeral Mass offered at St. Matthew's was for Manuel L. Quezon, the president of the Philippines, who died August 1, 1944, and was interred at Arlington National Cemetery until the end of World War II.
 In 1957, a Solemn Requiem Mass was offered at the cathedral for the funeral of Senator Joseph McCarthy; the liturgy was attended by 70 senators and hundreds of clergymen and it was filled to capacity.

 The cathedral drew worldwide attention following the assassination of United States President John F. Kennedy on Friday, November 22, 1963, in Dallas, Texas.
-Richard, Cardinal Cushing, Archbishop of Boston and a Kennedy family friend, offered a recited (not sung) Pontifical Requiem Low Mass during the state funeral on Monday, November 25, 1963, which was followed by the procession to Arlington National Cemetery in Virginia for the burial.
+Richard Cardinal Cushing, Archbishop of Boston and a Kennedy family friend, offered a recited (not sung) Pontifical Requiem Low Mass during the state funeral on Monday, November 25, 1963, which was followed by the procession to Arlington National Cemetery in Virginia for the burial.

-Other notable events at the cathedral include a Mass celebrated by Pope John Paul II during his 1979 visit to Washington, D.C., and the 1997 funeral of U.S. Supreme Court Associate Justice William J. Brennan, Jr.

-The cathedral was the site of a Lutheran funeral service for Chief Justice William Rehnquist on September 7, 2005.
+Other notable events at the cathedral include a Mass celebrated by Pope John Paul II during his 1979 visit to Washington, D.C., and the funeral of U.S. Supreme Court Associate Justice William J. Brennan, Jr. in 1997.
+The cathedral was also the site of a Lutheran funeral service for Chief Justice William Rehnquist on September 7, 2005.

 St. Matthew's is the location for one of the most famous Red Masses in the world.
 Each year on the day before the term of the Supreme Court of the United States begins, Mass is celebrated to request guidance from the Holy Spirit for the legal profession.
 Owing to the cathedral's location in the nation's capital, the Justices of the Supreme Court, members of Congress and the Cabinet, and many other dignitaries (including, at times, the President of the United States) attend the Mass.
-Dwight Eisenhower became the first to attend as president in 1954; Harry Truman attended nine years earlier, but as vice president.

-In 2020, the cathedral hosted its first archdiocesan Easter Mass since the larger Basilica of the National Shrine of the Immaculate Conception was dedicated in 1959.
-The Mass, televised and livestreamed by EWTN, was celebrated by archbishop Wilton Gregory with no members of the faithful present, because of COVID-19 restrictions.
+Dwight Eisenhower became the first to attend as president in 1954; Harry Truman attended nine years earlier, but as vice president.In 2020, at the start of the COVID-19 pandemic, the cathedral hosted an archdiocesan Easter Mass via livestream.
+The Mass, live-streamed by Archdiocese of Washington and televised by EWTN, was celebrated by archbishop Wilton Gregory with no members of the faithful present due to COVID-19 restrictions.

 Prior to the inauguration of Joe Biden as the 46th President of the United States he, along with Senate Majority Leader Mitch McConnell, Senate Minority Leader Chuck Schumer, Speaker of the United States House of Representatives Nancy Pelosi and House Minority Leader Kevin McCarthy attended Mass at the church.
+Shortly after this Mass, the United States Conference of Catholic Bishops voted to require that Communion be denied to any politician who supports abortion, including President Biden, with 73 percent in favor and 24 percent opposed.